patchlevel/event-sourcing/docs/pages/snapshots.md

 Since the loading of events in itself is quite fast and only becomes noticeably slower with thousands of events, we do not need to create a snapshot after each event.
 That would also have a negative impact on performance.
-Instead, we can also create a snapshot after `n` events.
+Instead, we can also create a snapshot after `N` events.
 The remaining events that are not in the snapshot are then loaded from store.

 ```php